Grace - fresh vital worship since 1993

 Set up in the polygon with a café - food and drink served from the start not just the end.

-Start with Steve recapping the Psalms 1 service and the homework sheet, introducing the psalm structure twister idea - the twister positions were performed by anna and joshua.
-And explaining that this service is our own presentation/creation of psalms.
+Recap the Psalms 1 service and the homework sheet. introduce the Psalm Structure Twister idea.
+Explain that this service is our own presentation/creation of psalms.

 Mark will then lead us in a psalm (maybe read by two halves of the room alternately) - Ps 40 I thnk?
 We’ll then play 40 by U2 and which is about waiting and there will be a prayer lighting three candles on each table.